 As a general rule (although I know there will always be the exception) type 2 diabetes is controlled and managed with diet (as well as often with medication such as metformin) so the need for insulin injections and glucose tablets isn’t so much of an issue.
 This means that the diabetes itself is unlikely to pose any real problems when it comes to horse riding.
 Of course, things such as neuropathy and maculopathy can still prevent you from being able to ride.

 You know your body better than anybody else and if you feel that you can go horse riding then there’s absolutely no reason at all why you shouldn’t.

 Do I need to take any special precautions because of my diabetes when I go horse riding?

 Before you ride it’s important that your riding instructor knows that you’re diabetic, you should also tell them what symptoms they need to look out for and the best cause of action.
 If you’re lucky enough to have your own horse and ride out with friends then you’ll need to let them know too, if they know what to look out for then they may notice symptoms that indicate the onset of a hypo that you hadn’t noticed because you were concentrating on riding.

-While it won’t work for everybody all of the time eating 25 grams of fast acting carbs with some fat in them will greatly help.
-As I say this won’t work for everybody and you may find that eat more or less carbs you eat will help more.
+While it won’t work for everybody all of the time eating 25 grams of fast-acting carbs with some fat in them will greatly help.
+As I say this won’t work for everybody and you may find that eating more or fewer carbs will help more.
 This works because the carbs help to keep your blood sugar up while the fat will help to slow the absorptions of the carbs down.